GrahamCorcoran/comp340-playbook/src/module1/plan_driven_methodologies.md

 On the left side of the V are the planning and design stages (requirements, system design, detailed design).

-At the bottom of the V is the Implementation (coding) phase, the “primary phase” where the system is actually built.
+At the bottom of the V is the Implementation (coding) phase, the "primary phase" where the system is actually built.

 On the right side of the V are the testing stages, which mirror the earlier planning: